dinhhuy258/notes/docs/web/webrtc/connecting.md

 Session Traversal Utilities for NAT (STUN) protocol enables a device to discover its public IP address.

-STUN relies on a simple observation: when you talk to a server on the internet from a NATed client, the server sees the public ip:port that your NAT device created for you, not your LAN ip:port.
-So, the server can tell you what ip:port it saw.
-That way, you know what traffic from your LAN ip:port looks like on the internet, you can tell your peers about that mapping, and now they know where to send packets.
+STUN relies on a simple observation: when you talk to a server on the internet from a NATed client, the server sees the public `ip:port` that your NAT device created for you, not your LAN `ip:port`.
+So, the server can tell you what `ip:port` it saw.
+That way, you know what traffic from your LAN `ip:port` looks like on the internet, you can tell your peers about that mapping, and now they know where to send packets.

 ![](../../assets/images/webrtc/stun.png)